matthijskooijman/arduino-lmic/README.md

 License
 -------
-The source files in this repository are made available under the Eclipse Public License v1.0, except for the examples which use a more liberal license.
+Most source files in this repository are made available under the Eclipse Public License v1.0.
+The examples which use a more liberal license.
+Some of the AES code is available under the LGPL.
 Refer to each individual source file for more details.